-Taken together these insights suggest that founders with a deterministic causal logic who believe that the environment influences their actions and are therefore more attuned to changes occurring in their environments are more likely to be involved in serendipitous FMEs.
-The causal mapping performed on the six cases support these assertions as each of the founders associated with these cases initially employed a deterministic causal logic.
-Figure A.1 in the appendix graphically illustrates this point for R-Steel and B-Sport while Table 2 (second and third columns) lists the number of deterministic and proactive links for each serendipitous founder during initial opportunity identification.
+Taken together these insights suggest that entrepreneurs with a deterministic causal logic who believe that the environment influences their actions and are therefore more attuned to changes occurring in their environments are more likely to be involved in serendipitous FMEs.
+The causal mapping performed on the six cases support these assertions as each of the entrepreneurs associated with these cases initially employed a deterministic causal logic.
+Figure A.1 in the appendix graphically illustrates this point for R-Steel and B-Sport while Table 2 (second and third columns) lists the number of deterministic and proactive links for each serendipitous entrepreneur during initial opportunity identification.
 We note that in each case there is a higher number of environment →organizational action links, indicative of a deterministic causal logic than organizational action →environment links, indicative of a proactive causal logic.

 Table 2